 Tel: 01525 217594

-We need your help if this fine parish church is to be fully restored for future generations to use and enjoy.
+We need your help if this fine parish church is to be maintained for future generations to use and enjoy.

-Please make a donation to help us to help the restoration work.
+Please make a donation to help us to help keep the building in good shape.
 Find out how on our fundraising page.
-And if you are able, remember to gift aid your donation.
+And if you are able, please remember to gift aid your donation.

 FIRE! - 13 APRIL 1985